semgrep/semgrep/README.md

 $ docker run -e SEMGREP_APP_TOKEN=<TOKEN> --rm -v "${PWD}:/src" semgrep/semgrep semgrep ci
 ```

-2. Run `semgrep login` to create your account and login to Semgrep.
+2.  **Optional**: run `semgrep login` to create your account and login to Semgrep.
 Logging into Semgrep gets you access to:

     - [Semgrep Supply Chain](https://semgrep.dev/products/semgrep-supply-chain?utm_medium=readme&utm_source=github&utm_content=ssc-product): A dependency scanner that detects reachable vulnerabilities in third party libraries
     - [Semgrep Code's Pro rules](https://semgrep.dev/products/semgrep-code?utm_medium=readme&utm_source=github&utm_content=code-pro-rules): 600+ high confidence rules written by Semgrep's security research team
     - [Semgrep Code's Pro engine](https://semgrep.dev/products/pro-engine?utm_medium=readme&utm_source=github&utm_content=pro-engine): An advanced code analysis engine, designed to detect complex vulnerabilities, and reduce false positives

-3. Go to your app's root directory and run `semgrep ci`.
+1. Go to your app's root directory and run `semgrep ci`.
 This will scan your project to check for vulnerabilities in your source code and its dependencies.

-4. Try writing your own query interactively with `-e`.
+2. Try writing your own query interactively with `-e`.
 For example, a check for Python == where the left and right hand sides are the same (potentially a bug):
     `$ semgrep -e '$X == $X' --lang=py path/to/src`

 ### Semgrep Ecosystem